seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 carried the whole perpetual book since 01.09, and a rule that outlives its own scarcity begins refusing what it was written to enable — on 01.09 it refused two fully argued candidates whose prices were in the file the run already had open.

+**Revision 2026-09-02-b closes four failures of the run of 02.09, and all four share one
+mechanism: a rule that named an object without naming how to compute it.** «A settled DATE» named no test, so the run tested it by judgement and protected two aggregator dates.
+«The MD5 of the §6 + §6a text» named no span, so the run hashed the whole file and marked eight lanes stale with one revision. «Reported in the same answer» named no artifact to check against, so four closures were archived in silence.
+Each clause was read correctly and obeyed in good faith, and each produced the outcome it was written to prevent — which is the same shape Deviation 2 records above, arriving now not through a change of environment but through a change of reader. **A specification is executed by someone who was not in the room when it was written**, and every clause that resolves only in the room is a clause that will resolve differently outside it.

+The remedy in all four cases is the same and is deliberately dull: name the field (`dclass`), name the command (`sed -n '/^## 6\./,/^## 7\./p'`), name the artifact the check compares (the diff of `items`, the state file, the horizon store). **Nothing here is a new rule** — every one of the four already existed in this file and was already correct.
+What arrives is the means to obey them without deciding anything in the moment before publication, which §7's opening paragraph identifies as the least reliable minute this engine has.

+**One finding of the same audit is deliberately NOT repaired here, because it is not this file's.** The run executed from a harness worktree branch rather than from `main`, which `EXECUTOR-INSTRUCTIONS.md` §4b step 2 forbids in its last sentence, and its day log therefore cannot say where its own commit landed.
+That is the contract's clause and the contract's repair; recording it here would put a repository rule in the file that says on its first page that repository rules are not here.